BENEFITS OF CUPPING THERAPY

 For people with aching bones and joints, cupping helps reduce pain and swelling by stimulating blood circulation, improving flexibility and reducing muscle tension.
 When a cold or cough lasts, cupping can reduce irritation of the respiratory tract, reduce coughing and help the patient feel comfortable during treatment.

-Dr. Phan Huy Quyet noted that the contraindications for cupping are patients with skin lesions in the cupping area; patients with high fever or convulsions; patients with blood clotting disorders, bleeding, or taking anticoagulants; patients with generalized edema; patients with metastatic cancer; patients with a history of deep vein thrombosis; patients with thin skin due to age or corticosteroid use; children under 4 years old.
-Currently, there are many facilities that can perform cupping to help patients improve their health, and cupping is often performed by doctors, physicians, physicians, technicians, and nurses trained in traditional medicine with a certificate to practice medical examination and treatment according to the provisions of the Law on Medical Examination and Treatment.
+MSc-Dr. Phan Huy Quyet noted that contraindications for cupping therapy include patients with skin lesions in the cupping area; patients with high fever or convulsions; patients with blood clotting disorders, active bleeding, or those using anticoagulants; patients with generalized edema; patients with metastatic cancer; patients with a history of deep vein thrombosis; patients with thin skin due to age or corticosteroid use; and children under 4 years old.
+Currently, many facilities can perform cupping therapy to help patients improve their health, and cupping is usually performed by doctors, traditional medicine practitioners, technicians, and nurses trained in traditional medicine with professional licenses to practice medicine as regulated by the Law on Medical Examination and Treatment.

 Cupping is commonly used as a traditional method to treat and prevent a number of medical conditions such as colds, muscle aches, back pain, and respiratory problems.